View Madeline Barone's Obituary on TheDay.com and share memories

 |

-Niantic - Madeline Barone, 89 of Columbus Avenue passed away Tuesday, Feb.
-19, 2019, at the Lawrence Memorial Hospital, New London.
+In addition to her husband, she was predeceased by her parents, her brother and sister-in-law, Maurice "Bud" and Patricia McCarthy; her brother-in-law, Jacques Williams; her nephews, Kevin Sherman and John Wiggin; and a special aunt, Rose Sabilia.

+We extend our grateful appreciation to friends, neighbors and extended family members and to Mary's Ministry of St. Agnes Church for their thoughtful acts of kindness throughout our Mom's time of compromised health.
+We also thank the nurses, aides and staff of Lawerance and Memorial, floor 6.2 and Beechwood who were a blessing to her and to the family.

-A Mass of Christian burial will be celebrated 10 a.m.
-Saturday, March 2, 2019, at at St. Agnes Church 22 Haigh Avenue, Niantic.
+A Mass of Christian Burial will be celebrated at 10 a.m., Saturday, Mar.
+2, 2019, at St. Agnes Church, 22 Haigh Ave., Niantic.
+Per her wishes, there are no calling hours.
 Interment will be private.
-There are no calling hours.
-Thomas L. Neilan & Sons East Lyme Funeral Home is assisting the family with arrangements.
-A complete obituary will appear in a later edition.
+Thomas L. Neilan & Sons East Lyme Funeral Home is assisting the family with arrangements. www.neilanfuneralhome.com.